stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 About two hours after nightfall he staggered into the village minus his spade and other belongings, and burst into a shrieking monologue of disconnected ravings.
-He howled of shocking abysses and monsters, of terrible carvings and statues, of inhuman captors and grotesque tortures, and of other fantastic abnormalities too complex and chimerical even to remember. &ldquo;Old!
+He howled of shocking abysses and monsters, of terrible carvings and statues, of inhuman captors and grotesque tortures, and of other fantastic abnormalities too complex and chimerical even to remember.
+"Old!
 Old!
-Old!&rdquo; he would moan over and over again, &ldquo;great God, they are older than the earth, and came here from somewhere else&mdash;they know what you think, and make you know what they think&mdash;they&rsquo;re half-man, half-ghost&mdash;crossed the line&mdash;melt and take shape again&mdash;getting more and more so, yet we&rsquo;re all descended from them in the beginning&mdash;children of Tulu&mdash;everything made of gold&mdash;monstrous animals, half-human&mdash;dead slaves&mdash;madness&mdash;I&auml;!
+Old! " he would moan over and over again,  "great God, they are older than the earth, and came here from somewhere else--they know what you think, and make you know what they think--they're half-man, half-ghost--crossed the line--melt and take shape again--getting more and more so, yet we're all descended from them in the beginning--children of Tulu--everything made of gold--monstrous animals, half-human--dead slaves--madness--I&auml;!
-Shub-Niggurath!&mdash;  that white man  &mdash;  oh, my God, what they did to him!  &nbsp;.&nbsp;.&nbsp;.&rdquo;
+Shub-Niggurath!--  that white man  --  oh, my God, what they did to him!   . . . "

   Heaton was the village idiot for about eight years, after which he died in an epileptic fit.
 Since his ordeal there had been two more cases of mound-madness, and eight of total disappearance.
-Immediately after Heaton&rsquo;s mad return, three desperate and determined men had gone out to the lone hill together; heavily armed, and with spades and pickaxes.
+Immediately after Heaton's mad return, three desperate and determined men had gone out to the lone hill together; heavily armed, and with spades and pickaxes.
 Watching villagers saw the Indian ghost melt away as the explorers drew near, and afterward saw the men climb the mound and begin scouting around through the underbrush.
 All at once they faded into